Making NOA Deductions

 - Look up the amount to deduct in the table included with the Notice of Attachment.
 We don’t recommend the attachee use the calculator on the website for this step.

-- Send us one cheque made payable to FMEP for either the amount deducted in Step 2, or the total amount owing in Step 1, whichever is less.
+- Send us one payment for either the amount deducted in Step 2, or the total amount owing in Step 1, whichever is less.

-FMEP will deposit the cheque and split the funds between the payor’s cases.
+When the payment is received FMEP will split the funds between the payor‘s cases.